 Choose a path.
 Each of us is unique—which is why there are so many career options out there.
 What do you like to do in your free time?
 Are you an introvert or an extrovert?
 Do you like math and science?
 Are you a budding artist?
 Does that accounting homework keep you entertained for hours?

 Reach out.
 Talk with family, friends, and people in your community about their jobs.
 Review websites that give specific information on careers.
 Shadow someone currently working in a field that sparks your interest.

 Talk with your school counselor and start looking at college websites.
-Reference materials are generally available in your school guidance office and library.
 You may want to attend college night programs in your area.
 At these events, college representatives from many schools gather to talk to interested students.
 Don’t forget to get your name on those college mailing lists.
 You can do this from nearly any college website or by emailing or calling the school directly.
 Finally, attend a few college open houses once you’ve narrowed down your list.

 Study up on schools.
 Do you want to go to school close to home or far away?
 Do you prefer four-year liberal arts institutions or technology-focused campuses?
 Focus on collecting and sorting through as much information on colleges as possible.

 Don’t forget to include your family in your college search process.
 Talk with them about college costs and financing your future education.